 If you’re an outgoing type, bars may be a good option, and they may feature a different set of individuals than smartphone applications.
 For finding gay bars in Japan, check out my post “Expat and Gay in Japan: How to Find Gay Bars (and More!)“.

-Also, if you speak some Japanese and are interested in helping out the Japanese LGBT cause, why not try volunteering with a local non-profit organization?
+If you speak some Japanese and are interested in helping out the Japanese LGBT cause, why not try volunteering with a local non-profit organization?
 More and more NPO’s catered towards helping the LGBT community are conducting activities across Japan, especially in bigger cities.

 ◆Are foreign guys popular among gay Japanese men?